 - Serve warm as a side dish with your favorite meat or fish.

-How to flatten the breadfruit chunks if you do not own a “tostonera.”
-Place a piece of breadfruit between two sheets of wax paper and with a heavy skillet or bottom of a glass jar press down gently to flatten the breadfruit.
+If you do not own a tostonera, place a piece of breadfruit between two sheets of wax paper and with a heavy skillet or bottom of a glass jar press down gently to flatten the breadfruit.

 - Category: Side Dish and Appetizers